-National Lifeguard Waterpark Prerequisite: National Lifeguard Pool. (and Lifesaving Society Standard First Aid, or SFA from a training agency approved by the Newfoundland and Labrador government.
-The list of approved agencies can be found at lifesavingnl.ca.)
+National Lifeguard Waterpark Prerequisite: National Lifeguard Pool and Lifesaving Society Standard First Aid (or SFA from a training agency approved by the Newfoundland and Labrador government.
+The list of approved agencies can be found on the Society's website.

-National Lifeguard Surf Prerequisite: National Lifeguard Waterfront. (and Lifesaving Society Standard First Aid, or SFA from a training agency approved by the Newfoundland and Labrador government.
-The list of approved agencies can be found at lifesavingnl.ca.)
+National Lifeguard Surf Prerequisite: National Lifeguard Waterfront and Lifesaving Society Standard First Aid (or SFA from a training agency approved by the Newfoundland and Labrador government.
+The list of approved agencies can be found on the Society's website.